 If an MBS mortgage loan is delinquent, the servicer must ensure that Fannie Mae receives the scheduled P&I payment when it is due, in accordance with Remitting to Fannie Mae for Delinquent Mortgage Loans in C-3-01, Responsibilities Related to Remitting P&I Funds to Fannie Mae.
 The servicer can either

-- use funds it has on hand for any prepaid P&I installments, curtailments, and payoffs to offset payment shortfalls that occur as the result of mortgage loan delinquencies; or
+- use funds it has on hand for any prepaid P&I installments, principal curtailments, and payoffs to offset payment shortfalls that occur as the result of mortgage loan delinquencies; or

-- advance its own funds to cover the payment shortfalls, if there are insufficient collects on hand from prepaid P&I installments, curtailments, and payoffs not yet due to Fannie Mae.
+- advance its own funds to cover the payment shortfalls, if there are insufficient collects on hand from prepaid P&I installments, principal curtailments, and payoffs not yet due to Fannie Mae.

 To ensure it has adequate controls over this process, the servicer must maintain a record of all delinquency advances that were funded by prepaid installments in any given month and perform appropriate reconciliations of this activity.

 For more information please see: C-3-01, Responsibilities Related to Remitting P & I Funds to Fannie Mae and F-1-21, Remitting and Accounting to Fannie Mae.